 Because multiple platforms are supported, you can start a game on one device and then swap over to another without losing your place.
 So if you want to play a title on Mac and then take it on the go on your iPhone, you can do so.

-Apple plans to launch Apple Arcade in more than 150 countries.
-Basically, any country with an App Store available will have access to Apple Arcade titles.
+Apple Arcade is available in more than 150 countries.
+Basically, any country with an App Store available has access to Apple Arcade titles.

 See something we left out of our Apple Arcade guide or have a question not answered here?
 Let us know in the comments or Send us an email here.